A natural extension of Markov processes and applications to singular SDEs: Introduction and the main results

 {\bf A general extension problem.} Let $\mathcal{U}:=(U_\alpha)_{\alpha>0}$ be the Markovian resolvent of kernels associated with $(P_t)_{t\geq 0}$,

-Forgetting that we deal with SDEs on Hilbert spaces but keeping in mind that $M$ plays the role of the set of 'good' starting points, we place ourselves in the following abstract situation: we are given a Markovian resolvent of kernels $\mathcal{U}$ on a set $E$, and a subset $M\subset \mathcal{B}(H_0)$ for which $U_\alpha (1_{E\setminus M})\equiv 0, \alpha>0$, so that the restriction of $\mathcal{U}$ from $E$ to $M$ is the resolvent of a normal strong Markov process with right continuous (or continuous) paths on $M$.
-Is it possible to extend this process to the entire $E$ so that it has resolvent $\mathcal{U}$, and hopefully having the property that if it starts from a point $x\in E\setminus M$, it will immediately enter $M$?
-We treat this abstract problem in detail in Subsection 1.2.

-Now we can present the main results concerning equation (\ref{eq 3.1}).
-For the potential theoretical notions that appear in the sequel (like right process or polar set) we refer to Appendix.
+Forgetting that we deal with SDEs on Hilbert spaces but keeping in mind that $M$ plays the role of the set of 'good' starting points, we place ourselves in the following abstract situation: we are given a Markovian resolvent of kernels $\mathcal{U}$ on a topological space $E$ (replacing $H_0$ above), and a subset $M\subset \mathcal{B}(E)$ for which $U_\alpha (1_{E\setminus M})\equiv 0, \alpha>0$, so that the restriction of $\mathcal{U}$ from $E$ to $M$ is the resolvent of a normal strong Markov process with right continuous (or continuous) paths on $M$.
+Is it possible to extend this process to the entire space $E$ so that it has resolvent $\mathcal{U}$, and hopefully having the property that if it starts from a point $x\in E\setminus M$, it will immediately enter $M$?
+We treat this abstract problem separately in Subsection 1.2, with the emphasis that the general result obtained there are used to prove the main results concerning equation (\ref{eq 3.1}), which we state in the sequel.
+For the forthcoming potential theoretical notions (like right process or polar set) we refer to the Appendix.